To view the Hymns, Readings and Notices please refer to the Church News Sheet which can be found by clicking here.

 God’s holy gifts for God’s holy people.

-The peace of God, which passes all understanding, keep your hearts and minds in the knowledge and love of God, and of his Son Jesus Christ our Lord; and the blessing of God almighty, the Father, the Son, and the Holy Spirit be among you and remain with you always.
+Christ the Son of God perfect in you the image of his glory and gladden your hearts with the good news of his kingdom; and the blessing of God almighty, the Father, the Son, and the Holy Spirit be among you and remain with you always.
 Amen.

 In the name of Christ.
 Amen.